LorincziMatyas12/macbook-clipboard-history/README.md

 -   Running the script: Each time you restart your computer, you will need to start the program manually.
     ```
     ./path/to/clipboard-history.sh --start
     ```
+-   Run this command so you can close the terminal afterwards
+    ```
+    nohup /path/to/macos-clipboard-history/clipboard-history.sh --start &
+    ```
 -   To see the clipboard window run the following command:
     ```